hank-ehly/get-native.com/docs/pages/05_api.md

+Todo:
+- Use 'patch' for 'updating resources with partial JSON data.'
+- Use 'put' for replacing resources or collections.

 # Introduction

-All API responses contain the following root level parameters:
+With the exception of `204 No Content` responses, all API responses contain the following root level parameters:

 | Parameter 	| Type    	| Meaning                                                                                                                        	|
 |-----------	|---------	|--------------------------------------------------------------------------------------------------------------------------------	|